 I think that one of the most interesting things of Papiro & Mint is that I always try to come up with lists of movies that are not so obvious, or even to create a very specific theme to gather films I think are relevant.
 Because of that – and the fact I have been watching some movies like that, I decided to create a list of six films that takes place inside of a cabin.
-But instead of being a horror film, they’re films about love, desires and beauty.
+But instead of being a horror film, they’re films about love, desires, and beauty.

 La Collectionneuse (1967) by Eric Rohmer

 Eric Rohmer has two or three films that are set in cabins during the summer that deals with the subject of love and relationships.
 However, La Collectionneuse is probably his most notorious and beautiful work when it comes to the theme in question.
-With a beauty cinematography by Nestor Almendros, La Collectionneuse is about a womanizer art dealer and a painter who goes to a friend’s country-side house to work and are disturbed by a third guest, a vivacious bohemian woman known for her long list of male lovers.
+With a beautiful cinematography by Nestor Almendros, La Collectionneuse is about a womanizer art dealer and a painter who goes to a friend’s country-side house to work and are disturbed by a third guest, a vivacious bohemian woman known for her long list of male lovers.

 Two English Girls (1971) by François Truffaut